Strategy of Breakthrough for Health and Wealth

 Dr. Kevin Ham

-This is what nature does, it flywheels every aspect to grow wild.
-Bacteria, viruses, plants, creatures flywheel life.
-Humans in its drive for growth can wreak havoc on the flywheel of life, instead turning a virtuous flywheel of life into a vicious cycle of death.
+This is what nature does: it flywheels every aspect of itself to grow wild —bacteria, viruses, plants, and creatures all flywheel life.
+Humans, in their drive for growth, can wreak havoc on the Flywheel of life, instead turning a virtuous flywheel of life into a vicious cycle of death.

-As we change the nature of light, air, water, food and rest into its convenient, cheap and fast forms using these very principles, we create systemic disease in us and the natural world around us.
+As we transform the nature of light, air, water, food, and rest into things that are convenient, cheap, and fast.
+Using these very principles, we create systemic disease within ourselves and the natural world around us.
 Who will win?
-Mankind has set in motion the flywheel of disease and destruction.
+Mankind has set in motion the Flywheel of disease and destruction.

 Reflection